Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 : happy and positive in feeling, behaviour, or appearance.

-Example- Alina always has a cheerful face.
+Example- Emma always has a cheerful face.

 36. Choleric